Shredmetal/llmtest/readme.md

 💰 Cost-effective testing solution

 🔧 No infrastructure needed (Unless if you want to inject a custom LLM, please refer to the configuration page of the documentation for details)
 ## Installation - Reading the rest of the readme first is strongly recommended before use

 ```
 pip install llm-app-test
 ```

+Please refer to the [documentation](https://shredmetal.github.io/llmtest/getting-started/installation/) for full instructions.

 ## Testing Philosophy